-A discount of this kind might be particularly appealing to businesses that make purchases of products and services.
+A discount like this may be attractive to businesses that procure products and services.
 The buyer may decide to provide its suppliers with early payments as part of a dynamic discounting solution to take advantage of reductions in a systematic and organized manner.
 Because of this, vendors can accept early payment on selected bills on a flexible basis, i.e., the sooner the payment, the larger the discount.

 In this manner, suppliers can satisfy their cash flow needs, while the buying firm can invest its own funds to generate a risk-free return on its investment.

 Early payment schemes, which may incorporate dynamic discounting and supply chain financing, can provide you with access to reasonably priced liquidity whenever and wherever you want it.
 Finally, yet importantly, electronic invoicing systems may provide vendors with the ability to automate the transmission of their invoices directly to the ERP system used by their customers.

 The following examples should make it clearer how the entries in the journal are to be made for the Account Payable.

 One business, XYZ Company, purchases from another company, LMN Co., for a total of $3000 worth of products.
 Additionally, it purchases from a different supplier, QPR Co., totaling $8,000 worth of items.
 These two purchases are being made using credit for one month.
 The following are the double entries that need to be completed for the purchase that was made from LMN Company: